exaexa/ls47/README.md

 | Q          | l | y | ( |   |
 | K          | m | z | ) |   |

-The last 3 cards are not used. (actually, you are free to use the suits in whatever order you like and discard the last 3 of the suit you like the least.)
+The last 3 cards are not used.
+(Actually, you are free to use the suits in whatever order you like and discard the last 3 of the suit you like the least.)

 Getting the X and Y offsets from the cards is a slightly more challenging than